evandonovan/c1000/README.md

-Uses Moodle's /local plugin system to create a page that will make a request and push it to the curtis1000 site.
+Uses Moodle's /local plugin system to create a page that will make a request and push it to an endpoint in the defined format.